 Less commonly, the disorder is related to the use of some drugs, such as nifedipine (a drug used to treat high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ) or bromocriptine (a drug used to treat Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
 It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more and other disorders).

 Erythromelalgia also occurs in people who have

-Certain blood disorders (myeloproliferative disorders Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth), the blood-producing cells in the bone marrow (precursor cells... read more )
+Certain blood disorders (myeloproliferative disorders Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth, such as a precancer or cancer), the blood-producing cells in the... read more )